Lecturer at Washington University in St. Louis

 Data Manipulation and Management

 An introduction to data engineering that I designed from scratch, now numbered CSE 3104 and previously offered as CSE 314A and DCDS 510.
-The course helps data science students move from files and notebooks toward reliable workflows they can trust.
+The course starts with the reality that most data work happens before the model: collecting, cleaning, storing, querying, and explaining what changed.

 6.47/7 real-world applications 6.37/7 instructor availability 6.19/7 homework relevance